pomo-mondreganto/ForcAD/README.md

 set `start_time` (don't forget your timezone) and `round_time` (in seconds) (for recommendations see [checker_timeout](#checkers) variable).

-3. Change default passwords (that includes `storages.db.password` for database and `flower.password` for `celery` visualization).
+3. **Change default passwords** (that includes `storages.db.password`, `storages.redis.password` for database and cache, `flower.password` for `celery` visualization, which contains flags).

 4. Install `control_requirements.txt` (`pip3 install -r control_requirements.txt`) and run `./control.py setup`
 to transfer config variables

-5. Run `docker-compose up --build` to start the system (add `-d` option to detach).
+5. Run `./control.py start --fast` to start the system.
 Wait patiently for the images to build, it could take a few minutes, but happens only once.
+Notice that `--fast` option uses the pre-built image, so if you modified the source code, omit this option to run the full build.

 That's all!
-Now you should be able to access scoreboard at `http://0.0.0.0:8080/`.
+Now you should be able to access the scoreboard at `http://0.0.0.0:8080/`.

 ###### Before each new game run `./control.py reset` to delete old database and temporary files (and docker networks).

 ## Configuration and usage

-Due to some limitations of docker proxy, teams are identified by unique randomly generated on startup tokens (look for them in the logs of `initializer` container or print using the following command after the system started:
+Teams are identified by unique randomly generated on startup tokens (look for them in the logs of `initializer` container or print using the following command after the system started: `./control.py print_tokens`).
-`./control.py print_tokens`).

 You can either share all tokens with all teams (as submitting flags for other teams is not really profitable), or send tokens privately.
 Tokens have one upside: all requests can be masqueraded.

 Platform consists of several modules:

-- **TCP flag submitter** (over socat).
+- **TCP flag submitter** (over `socat` on port 31338 or python tcp server on port 31337, both perform well).
 For each connection send team token in the first line, then flags, each in a new line.

-- **Celerybeat** sends round start events to `celery`
+- **Celerybeat** sends round start events to `celery`.

-- **Celery** is the main container, which runs checkers.
+- **Celery** is the main container which runs checkers.
-Can be scaled using docker command: `docker-compose up --scale celery=n -d` to run `n` instances (assuming system is already started).
-One instance for 10 team-tasks is recommended (so, if there're 8 teams and 6 tasks, run 5 instances of `celery`).
+Can be scaled using docker command: `./control.py scale_celery -i N` to run `N` instances (assuming system is already started).
+One instance for 60 team-tasks is recommended (so, if there're 80 teams and 4 tasks, run 5-6 instances of `celery`).

 - **Flower** is a beautiful celery monitoring app